uashraf1981/AWS/Security/README.md

-        EC2 instances -> By installing a cloudwatch agent and centrally collect app and OS logs S3            -> Can host data and has its own logging system CloudWatch    -> Allows to manage everything centrally AWS CSonfig   -> Perform configuration and compliance checks to see if any config or compliance changed
+        EC2 instances -> By installing a cloudwatch agent and centrally collect app and OS logs S3            -> Can host data and has its own logging system CloudWatch    -> Allows to manage everything centrally AWS Config    -> Perform configuration and compliance checks to see if any config or compliance changed

         * Lamda helps in automating response.